Skip to main content

 Interactive Chat

 Launch annie with no arguments to enter the interactive TUI — a full-screen terminal chat showing the active project name in the banner, an animated thinking spinner, scrollable viewport, and markdown-rendered responses.
 Conversation context is maintained across the session, so you can ask follow-up questions naturally.
+Slash commands autocomplete as you type — start with / and press TAB to accept the suggestion.

 Slash Commands